Live 8 at Eden - Africa Calling

 "It was wonderful that so many African musicians were willing to join us at such short notice," says Peter Gabriel.
 "The artists felt that it was really important that Live 8 had a strong African musical presence."

-Peter Gabriel and Johnny Kalsi of the Dhol Foundation (and the Afro Celts) were the hard working Masters of Ceremonies who ad libbed and cajoled for the whole day without a break, making sure that everyone from superstar to backing musician and road crew were looked after properly. ?Although the organising was exhausting and chaotic,? says Peter, ?once people arrived on site, everyone without exception was determined to make it work, and make it work well.?
+Peter Gabriel and Johnny Kalsi of The Dhol Foundation (and Afro Celt Sound System) were the hard working Masters of Ceremonies who ad libbed and cajoled for the whole day without a break, making sure that everyone from superstar to backing musician and road crew were looked after properly.
+"Although the organising was exhausting and chaotic," says Peter, "once people arrived on site, everyone without exception was determined to make it work, and make it work well."

 This is a sentiment echoed by Zimbabwe's Thomas Mapfumo, whose remarkable afternoon performance drew the sun out as well as bringing a smile to everyone's faces.
 "I hope that taking part in Africa Calling will start a long overdue dialogue that will unite us as musicians in raising our voices to a cause that we only have felt too well.
 The event showed what happens when we speak as one."